Stock Car Racing

 |Kids||Todd Jeremy, Taylor Nicole|

-David Gilliland has been the anchor of the Front Row Motorsports program since 2010 and as he enters his fifth season with the organization he’s hoping to build on a foundation that is starting to show some signs of improved consistency.
+David Gilliland has been the anchor of the Front Row Motorsports program since 2010 and as he enters his sixth season with the organization he’s hoping to build on a foundation that has shown steady progress and consistency under owner Bob Jenkins.

-Gilliland played a major role in the team’s first NASCAR Sprint Cup Series victory when he pushed teammate David Ragan through the field to win last year’s Aaron’s 499 at Talladega Superspeedway in May.
-Gilliland’s second-place finish tied a career-best (Sonoma 2008) and was one of two top-10 finishes in 2013.
-Ironically, the other one came in the fall at Talladega as he finished seventh.
+He moved to Front Row in 2010 and played a major role in the team’s first NASCAR Sprint Cup Series victory when he pushed teammate David Ragan through the field to win the Aaron’s 499 at Talladega Superspeedway in May 2013.
+Gilliland’s second-place finish that day tied a career-best (Sonoma 2008) and was one of two top-10 finishes that season.

 Even though Gilliland is still looking for his first NSCS victory, he’s viewed as one of the top restrictor-plate racers in the sport.
-Gilliland has eight career top-10 finishes coming into 2014 with four of those coming at Talladega and two at Daytona.
-In addition, he has two career poles with one coming at each of those two tracks.
+Gilliland has eight career top-10 finishes coming into 2015 with four of those coming at Talladega and two at Daytona.

 - Gilliland came out of nowhere in 2006 to become a household name in NASCAR circles.
 At the time Gilliland was driving for an unsponsored, part-time NASCAR Busch Series team owned by Clay Andrews.
 Lightning struck and he became the first non-NASCAR Cup Series driver to win a then-Busch race in ‘06.
 Gilliland captured the Meijer 300 presented by Oreo at Kentucky Speedway in June in only his seventh series start.